pythonic-emacs/anaconda-mode/README.rst

 ----------------------

 Anaconda mode comes with ``anaconda_mode.py`` server.
-This server allow you to use jedi_ python library over jsonrpc api.
-Server choice first available port starting from 9000.
+This server allows you to use the jedi_ python library over jsonrpc api.
+The server chooses first available port starting from 9000.
 Anaconda mode will run this server automatically on first call of any anaconda-mode command.

-This mean that completion results and reference search depends on your project installation.
+This means that completion results and reference searches depend on your project installation.

 Bug Reports